 Our perspective is that applied sciences are vital to the strengthening of public policies, programs, and professional practices, which focus on improving the quality of life of young children, especially those in vulnerable situations.
 We understand that by directing the content to leaders and decision-makers in the public sector and civil society in general, we can foster the use of the knowledge in practice.
 Additionally, we support innovative solutions that have a positive impact on children up to six years old and the potential for scale.

-To fulfill the objective of bridging the gap between the content produced by the scientific community and society, the NCPI works through four workstreams: International Symposium, Scientific Committee, iLab Early Childhood, and the Executive Leadership Program, all of which are guided by the following fundamental principles: science and innovation, leadership development, communication, and evaluation.
+To fulfill the objective of bridging the gap between the content produced by the scientific community and society, the NCPI works through six workstreams: International Symposium, Scientific Committee, iLab, Executive Leadership Program, CPAPI – Brazilian Center for Early Child Development, and Online course: Science and Implementation of Public Policies on Early Childhood Development, all of which are guided by the following fundamental principles: science and innovation, leadership development, communication, and evaluation.

 The dissemination of scientific content and theoretical and practical materials, coupled with efforts to raise awareness and mobilization, allow their application to initiatives aimed at early childhood development and help improve the public debate on the topic.